-Create separate rooms in each school building so any student or staff member who exhibits COVID 19 symptoms can be separated from other students and staff.
-This separate room will need to be monitored by a designated staff member (Department of Education/Recover, Redesign, Restart p.
+A separate room will be created in each school building (referred to as the "Green Room," so any student or staff member who exhibits COVID 19 symptoms can be separated from other students and staff.
+The separate "Green Room" will be monitored by a designated staff member (Department of Education/Recover, Redesign, Restart p.
 25)

-^{}First aid kits should be made available to teachers for minor scrapes and abrasion so that clinic exposure can be limited to urgent needs (RRR).
+First aid supplies should be made available to teachers for minor scrapes and abrasion so that clinic exposure can be limited to urgent needs (RRR).

-When Students Should to Visit Health Office:
+When Students Should Visit Health Office:

+- Student may independently walk to clinic for variety of individualized needs if none

+of the following symptoms are present:

+- o Confusion/ "doesn't seem to be himself'/disorientation

+- Decreased level of consciousness

+- Shortness of Breath/Respiratory Distress

+- Dizziness/Lightheadedness

-- Student may independently walk to clinic for variety of individualized needs, if none of the following symptoms are present: - Confusion/ "doesn't seem to be himself'/disorientation - Decreased level of consciousness - Shortness of Breath/Respiratory Distress - o Dizziness/Lightheadedness - Spinal Cord Injury/Head Injury complaining of neck pain Do not move position - Vision impairment - Diabetic "Lows" - Hemodynamic compromise - Individualized triage judgement call of faculty/staff or based off reported condition as directed by school nurse - Students need to stay in place for in-person evaluation and/or retrieval by wheelchair or must be accompanied by a staff member if any of above-mentioned criteria are met, or per faculty/staff best judgement. - 2) To prevent potential exposure to infectious diseases, promote isolation, and decrease office congestion.
-Please note that students do NOT need to be sent to Health Office with the following common situations: - a.
+- Spinal Cord Injury/Head Injury complaining of neck pain Do not move position

+- Vision impairment

+- Diabetic "Lows"

+- Hemodynamic compromise

+- Individualized triage judgement call of faculty/staff or based off reported condition as directed by school nurse - Students need to stay in place for in-person evaluation and/or retrieval by wheelchair or must be accompanied by a staff member if any of above-mentioned criteria are met, or per faculty/staff best judgement. - Other reasons to visit the Health Clinic are any signs and symptoms of illness or feeling sick.
+To prevent potential exposure to infectious diseases, promote isolation, and decrease office congestion. - 3) Please note that students do NOT need to be sent to the Nurse/Health Office with the following common situations: - a.
 Paper cuts, small abrasions, picked scabs have them wash hands and apply band aid, if needed. - b.
 Minor headaches and/or fatigue allow them to get snack/drink water first.
 Better after 20 minutes? - c.
 Mild stomachache and/or nausea allow to use the restroom, drink water, and have snack first.
 Better after 20 minutes? - d.
-Localized bug bite if no allergy history and not spread over large area of skin, apply cool paper towel to area to help prevent scratching. - e.
+Localized bug bite if no allergy history and not spread over large area of skin, apply cool paper towel to areato help prevent scratching. - e.
 Anxiety/Stress/Psychosocial Issues if not affecting breathing or medical health try snack, redirection, or please refer to Counseling/Guidance or other applicable services for collaboration.